 There are a limited number of varieties on the market.

-Transplant outdoors after the last date for frost in your area.
+Transplant the seedlings outdoors after the last date for frost in your area.

 Space plants one foot apart, in rows 2 to 2 1/2 feet apart.

 Ideal soil ph: 6.0 – 7.0 More on soil pH

 Grow Celery in the lowest area of your garden.
 The plants require lots of water.
 Make sure to provide plenty of water during the entire growing season, especially during hot, dry weather.
 If the plants do not get enough water, the stalks will be dry, and stringy.

 Did you know?
 Celery plants are native to areas along creeks, where constant moisture is present.